istio/istio.io/content/help/ops/security/root-transition/index.md

 ### I can't deploy new workloads with the sidecar-injector

-This may happen if you did not upgrade to 1.1.8.
+This may happen if you did not upgrade to 1.0.8, 1.1.8 or later.
 Try to restart the sidecar injector.
 The sidecar injector will reload the certificate after the restart: